First Time At HITEC

 Independent grocery stores have evolved into sleek, modern-looking businesses over the past decade.
 And they have fought tooth and nail to get to their current status: market share darlings.
 The consumer thirst for organics and natural foods has not wavered.
 However, the grocery model remains unchanged: stores still source goods for a specific price, then sell those goods for a higher price, to profit.

 While that sounds fairly simple, the grocery world is anything but.
-From logistics to inventory management, independent grocers face multiple challenges that require strategy and the use of shrewd business solutions.
+From logistics to inventory management, independent grocery stores face multiple challenges that require strategy and the use of shrewd business solutions.

-Common challenges that face independent grocers — and how to go about meeting those, head-on — are what we’re here to unpack.
-Let's take a look at:
+Common challenges that face independent grocery stores — and how to go about meeting those, head-on — are what we’re here to unpack.
+Let’s take a look at:

 Picture this: a customer walks into your grocery store.
 They’re hosting a party, and specifically need the brand of refried pintos that you normally stock.
-They're making a massive triple-batch of Seven Layer Dip, it's everyone's favorite.
-They're stoked.
-But the shelf is... empty.
+They’re making a massive triple-batch of seven layer dip — it’s everyone’s favorite.
+They’re stoked.
+But the shelf is… empty.
 So the customer asks a staff member to check out back.
-No extra box (UNFI didn't deliver today, but now is not the time for excuses).
+No extra box.
 And the party’s tonight, so the helpful staff suggestion to soak some bulk beans?
 Not so helpful.

 This kind of situation can turn a customer off, sometimes for good.
 Your store stands to lose business, and you might take a hit on Google Reviews.
 Out-of-stocks are one of the most expensive of all the grocery store problems.
 Staying on top of your inventory should be top among your priorities — but what happens when perpetual inventory isn’t practical?
 What if you can’t afford the robust inventory management tool of your dreams?